BMO Field: CFL

 ^{1} 104th Grey Cup game between the Ottawa Redblacks and Calgary Stampeders.

 ^{2} Limited capacity for all regular season games due to COVID-19 pandemic.

 Rugby

 The largest crowd for rugby at BMO Field and in Canada occurred when the Canada national rugby union team hosted the New Zealand Māori All Blacks before 22,566 people on November 3, 2013.
 The Maori All Blacks won the match 40–15.

+Hockey

+The regular-season NHL Centennial Classic match on New Year's Day 2017 between the Detroit Red Wings and Toronto Maple Leafs drew a then record attendance of 40,148.